Golden Gate Bridge

 Walking and Cycling

-Walking the bridge takes roughly an hour round trip.
-The pedestrian path runs along the east side and looks out toward the city, Alcatraz, and the Bay.
-Wind is steady most days.
-Fog can drop visibility to nearly nothing or part suddenly.
-Layers help.
+Walking the bridge takes roughly an hour round trip on the east-side path, looking toward the city, Alcatraz, and the Bay.
+Wind is steady most days and fog can drop visibility to nearly nothing or part suddenly, so layers help.
+Cycling is faster; a common half-day ride goes to Sausalito with a ferry return.

 Viewing Spots

-Fort Point sits directly underneath the southern tower and shows the bridge’s scale from below.
-Baker Beach has a long sand view from the southwest.
-Battery Spencer, on the Marin side just past the north tower, looks down at the whole structure.
-Crissy Field offers a straight-on view across the water from the south.
+Fort Point sits directly underneath the southern tower.
+Baker Beach has a long view from the southwest.
+Battery Spencer on the Marin side looks down at the whole structure.
+Crissy Field offers a straight-on view from the south.
+The bridge is lit at night.

 Pro tips